scionassociation/scion.org/_pages/about.md

 seamless compatibility with other SCION certified products and services.

-**A company must be a member of the SCION Foundation and achieve certification in order to use the SCION certified logo.**
+**A company must be a member of the SCION Association and achieve certification in order to use the SCION certified logo.**

 <br>